 - In a large mixing bowl, mix together the warm water and yeast.
 Let sit for 5 minutes.

 - After 5 minutes, add the melted butter, warm milk, sugar, egg, salt, cinnamon, nutmeg, vanilla, and 1 1/4 cups flour.
-With the paddle attachment on a stand mixer or a regular hand mixer, beat until everything is combined (the dough will be wet and loose).
+With the paddle attachment on a stand mixer or a regular hand mixer, beat on low speed until everything is combined (the dough will be wet and loose).

 - Place the dough in a lightly-oiled bowl and cover with a towel.
-Let the dough rise in a draft-free warm area until doubled in size, about an hour*.
+Let the dough rise in a draft-free warm area until doubled in size, about 1 hour.

-- When the dough is ready, on a lightly floured surface, roll out the dough to 1/4-inch thickness.
-Using a 2 1/2-inch round cookie cutter, cut out as many circles as possible and place on a lightly floured cookie tray.
+- When the dough is ready, roll out the dough on a lightly floured surface to 1/4-inch thickness.
+Using a 3-inch round cookie cutter, cut out as many circles as possible and place on a lightly floured cookie tray.
 Gather up the dough scraps and repeat until the dough is gone.
 You should have 12 circles.

-- Place 2 teaspoons of the apple pie filling in the middle of one dough circle.
+- Place some of the filling in the middle of one dough circle, roughly 2 teaspoons (do not overfill or it'll leak).
 Dip a pastry brush in room temperature water and brush the edges of the dough.
 Add a plain circle on top, pressing the edges together with your fingers to seal**.
 Repeat with the remaining dough.
 You should end up with 6 filled doughnuts.

 - Cover with a towel and let rest in a draft-free warm area until doubled in size, about 30 minutes.